Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

 \subsection{$sl(5)$: conformal spin-2 and spin-3 field}

-Similar to the two previous examples, here we first find a map from our generators in the PKLD basis to the WL basis.
+Similar to the two previous theories, we first find a map from our generators in the PKLD basis to the WL basis.
 The $sl(5)$ algebra in the WL basis corresponds to the algebra of the conformal graviton and a spin-3 field in PKLD basis.

 From the definitions (\ref{alg2}) and (\ref{eq15}), we can determine the 5x5 matrices for the conformal graviton and the spin-3 field, which can be mapped to a WL representation.
 The matrices satisfy the condition $2\SSDD=-(\SSLL_{xx}+\SSLL_{yy}+\SSLL_{tt})$, and the commutation relations \besubeqs \esubeqs